mcp-server

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage for the single parameter coinId, including an example.
-The description does not add any additional semantics beyond what the schema already provides, so the value added is minimal.
+Schema coverage is 100% for the single parameter coinId, with a clear description.
+The tool description does not add additional semantics beyond what the schema provides, so baseline 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.